 The engagement with older people, Intergenerational project and work with Town and Parish Councils all influence the strategic development of the AFI project.

-Age UK IW work with relevant organisations’ on the island such as the fire service and council to support them to become Age Friendly.
-As well as this they engage with the community through public forums and arrange an annual Celebrating Age Festival, which links in with International Older Persons Day on 1 October.
-The week-long festival also includes a Celebrating Age Awards ceremony celebrating the achievements of older islanders. (contact Emma or Helen for more details)
+Age UK Isle of Wight work with relevant organisations’ on the island such as the fire service and council to support them to become Age Friendly.
+As well as this they engage with the community through public forums and arrange an annual Celebrating Age Festival, which links in with International Older Persons Day on 1 October. (contact Emma or Helen for more details)